offers hundreds of GRE video lessons and practice questions. Go there now.

 Read the introductory few pages of Chapter 3, “GRE Verbal Reasoning” (everything up to the sample questions)

-3) Start reading through the GRE Math Review, the entire Arithmetic section.
+3) Start reading through the GRE Math Review in the Official Guide, the entire Arithmetic section.
 Take notes in your journal on whatever is unfamiliar.
 Do the Arithmetic Exercises and correct your answers.

 Week One, Day Two

-1) Continue reading through the GRE Math Review, the first half of the Algebra section.
+1) Continue reading through the GRE Math Review in the Official Guide, the first Algebra section.
 Take notes in your journal on whatever is unfamiliar.
+Do the Algebra Exercises and correct your answers.

 Week One, Day Three

-1) Continue reading through the GRE Math Review: finish the Algebra section.
+1) Continue reading through the GRE Math Review: read the Geometry section.
 Take notes in your journal on whatever is unfamiliar.
-Do the Algebra Exercises and correct your answers.
+Do the Geometry Exercises and correct your answers.

 2) Download the Magoosh GRE Math Formula eBook.